 - Know the site and the people or organization behind it.
 Bogus job sites DO exist – the motivation is not clear, but it is clear that they do NOT connect job seekers with legitimate jobs.
 Look for real contact information on the “about us” or “contact us” pages of the Website.
 Be very cautious of job sites which only have fill-in-the-blank forms on those pages or which are introduced through e-mail.

-For 16 criteria to use for evaluating job boards, read Job-Hunt’s “Choosing a Job Site” article, and for tips on using job boards most safely and effectively, read Job-Hunt's "Using a Job Site" article.
+For 16 criteria to use for evaluating job boards, read Job-Hunt’s “Choosing a Job Board ” article.
+For tips on using job boards most safely and effectively, read Job-Hunt's "Using a Job Site" article.

 Hub and niche sites are often the “sweet spots” in the job search process where job seekers find the best opportunities without all the noise and competition associated with the giant sites.
 Often professional and industry associations can be an excellent source of job postings that are not widely visible.
 See Job-Hunt's Directory of Professional and Industry Associations which also links to association job boards.